 But the doctor, a Buddhist, gives his readers advice on how to combat this awful predicament:

 If we insist on always being passively entertained by life, we’ll find ourselves bored by much of it.
 On the other hand, if we can transform that expectation into a determination to make an effort to create value at every moment, we can begin to make even the most mundane experience interesting…We can, in short, embrace whatever circumstances in which we find ourselves as infinitely interesting and purposeful. (“Boredom: Why the solution to boredom is value creation”)

 Ok, it smacks a little bit of oversimplified “self-help” (as does much of the stuff in Psychology Today).
-I quote the article because I think David Chase intuitively reaches for a similar solution – he gives value to the banal, the mundane, the fuckin’ regularness of life.
+I quote the article because I think David Chase intuitively reaches for a similar solution—he gives value to the banal, the mundane, the fuckin’ regularness of life.
 Perhaps the most notable example of this occurs at the end of “Guy Walks Into A Psychiatrist’s Office…” (2.01), when Chase depicts a completely quotidian domestic scene between Carmela and Tony in real-time.
 A television series, being dozens of hours long, has ample opportunity to include these moments of pure monotony.
 By allotting minutes—or in the case of “House Arrest,” a full episode—to the depiction of the banal, Chase creates value in even the dull moments of life.
-Chase uses the medium of television to provide the message that finding meaning and purpose are indeed possible in the face of existential boredom.
+Chase uses the medium of television to provide the message that it is indeed possible to find meaning and purpose in the face of existential boredom.

 Richie looks out the window (we see him over Tony’s left shoulder) which formally connects his entrapment to Tony’s, who similarly looked out the window of his house earlier in the episode.
 Richie will soon feel like he is in a fishbowl too, albeit an $850,000 one made of brick-and-mortar.